A Message to Service Providers

 Read books about sibling issues.
 There has been an explosion of books by and about sibs in the past few years.
 On this website you’ll find a list of our favorite books for young sibs, adult sibs, parents, and anyone else interested in families of kids with special needs.
 (If you buy them off our Amazon Astore you’ll get the same great deals you always get on Amazon and we get a small percentage.)

-Learn about our family of yahoogroups so you can recommend them to the families you serve: SibKids (for young sibs); SibNet (for adult sibs); SibParent (where parents can go to talk about their “other” kids); and SibGroup (for people running Sibshops).
-And please subscribe our e-newsletter for occasional mailings!
+Learn about our family of online groups so you can recommend them to the families you serve: SibTeen, Sib20 (for sibs ages 18-30), SibNet (for adult sibs), and SibGroup (for people running Sibshops).
+We even have a group just for grandparents of kids with special needs.

 Be one our angels!
 It’s tricky finding funding to support brothers and sisters.
 Your donations really help!